bit-mancer/arduino-cooperative-multitasking/README.md

 void doLongRunningTask() {
     for ( int i = 0; i < 10000; i++ ) {
-        // Yield to other loops every 100 iterations if ( i % 100 == 0 ) {
-            yield(); // <-- allow loop2 to run during the long-running task!
-        }

         // do some work on the long-running task
         // ...
+        yield(); // <-- allow loop2 to run during the long-running task!
     }
 }

 void loop2() {
-    Serial.println( "loop2" );
+    Serial.println( "This is our new loop!" );
     delay( 2000 ); // it's important to use delay() or yield() in *each* loop!
 }
 ```

 You don't necessarily need to call `yield()` in a loop-within-a-loop when `yield()` is already being called by the outer loop.
-In the above example, we have two yields because `loop()` is repeatedly checking for a button press; once it detects the press, it starts a task that takes a long time to complete, so that inner loop also calls `yield()` (because the outer `yield()` won't be called for a long time).
-If we had a quick task that had a loop instead of a long-running task then we wouldn't need the second `yield().`
+In the above example we have two yields because the inner loop takes a long time to complete; if it was a quick task or fast loop then it would be fine to only have a yield on the outer loop.

-In the above example, `yield()` is called every 100 iterations.
-It's up to you to determine whether yield should be called every iteration or less frequently.
-Factors influencing the decision would include the amount of time each iteration takes and how often you'd like your other loops to run.
-If in doubt, call `yield()` on every iteration.

 ## Compatibility

 This library requires a relatively recent version of Arduino IDE (e.g. 1.6+).

-This library currently supports ARM Cortex-M0/M0+ processors (e.g. development boards based on Atmel/Microchip SAM C, D, and L MCUs).

 __The following products should be compatible:__
 * Adafruit Feather M0